klangner/reinforcement-learning/README.md

 # Reinforcement Learning examples

-The folders are related to [OpenAI Gym](https://gym.openai.com) categories.
+The folders are related to the [OpenAI Gym](https://gym.openai.com) categories.